ncatlab/nlab-content/pages/8/1/4/7/7418/content.md

 * Every [[span]] of codegeneracy maps in $R_-$ has an [[absolute colimit|absolute]] [[pushout]] in $R_-$.

-* Both the following conditions hold:

-  1. For every monomorphism $A\hookrightarrow B$ of presheaves on $R$, every nondegenerate element of $A$ remains nondegenerate in $B$.

-  1. Every element of a presheaf $R$ is a degeneracy of some nondegenerate element in a unique way.
+* Every element of a presheaf $R$ is a degeneracy of some nondegenerate element in a unique way.

 =--